Open Government Plan 1.0

 One of the ideas we received during our Open Government Plan public comment period was to provide greater access to retirement information.
 This idea is consistent with our Agency Strategic Plan commitment to provide online tools to plan for retirement.
 One of the hallmarks of our online retirement planning tools is our online Retirement Estimator, which provides users with instant, personalized estimates of their future Social Security retirement benefits.
 This popular application, which was used almost three million times in FY 2009, consistently ranks as one of the top four online Government applications in public satisfaction surveys.

 As part of our commitment to provide services that meet the needs of our nation's diverse population, we plan to offer this online service in Spanish.
-Developing our online Spanish Retirement Estimator (SRE) is not only one of our flagship initiatives, but it is a major component of our agency's Limited English Proficiency Plan.
+Developing our online Spanish Retirement Estimator (SRE) is not only one of our flagship initiatives, but it is a major component of our agency's Limited English Proficiency Plan3.
 This new tool will provide retirement information in Spanish and will be our first online service in a non-English language.
-This intitiative acknowledges the substantial growth of the Hispanic population, which the U.S. Census Bureau projects will increase from 46.7 million in 2008 to 132.8 million by 2050.
+This Initiative acknowledges the substantial growth of the Hispanic population, which the U.S. Census Bureau projects will increase from 46.7 million in 2008 to 132.8 million by 2050.

 We have engaged both the public and our employees in developing the S-RE.
 Specifically, we have held public focus groups at various locations around the country and have met with national Hispanic community groups to solicit feedback and suggestions.
 Internally, employees across the agency have assisted in technical development, policy decisions, and translation efforts.